paul-w42/SQL_Practice_Problems-PostgreSQL_file/README.md

 # PostgreSQL Database - book SQL Practice Problems

-This is a PostgreSQL compatible sql file to create the database used in the book **SQL Practice Problems**, written by Silvia Moestl Vasilik.
+This repository contains a PostgreSQL compatible SQL file to create the database used in the book **SQL Practice Problems** written by Silvia Moestl Vasilik.

 The books website is [SQLPracticeProblems.com](SQLPracticeProblems.com)

-Thanks goes to **Silvia Moestl Vasilik** for permission to post this file.
+A big Thank You to **Silvia Moestl Vasilik** for permission to modify the original database file.

 ## Usage